The Internship Program at Stonecrop Gardens

 6. Rotating household duties

-- All staff share in such routine chores as pot washing and bathroom cleaning.
+- All staff share in such routine chores as pot washing and general cleaning.

 7. Rotating weekend duty